Code2Greatness/web-application-for-donors/README.md

 # web-application-for-donors
-this is a web applincation for blood donation using Java with Spring-Boot and Mysql Database
+this is a web application for blood donation using Java with Spring-Boot and Mysql Database